 Sexual Harassment, as an umbrella category, includes the offenses of sexual harassment, sexual assault, domestic violence, dating violence, and stalking, and is defined as:

-Conduct on the basis of sex7, or that is sexual in nature, that satisfies one or more of the following
+Conduct on the basis of sex7, or that is sexual in nature, that satisfies one or more of the following a. an employee of the School,

 1. Quid Pro Quo: